-2. Avoid arguments at emergency scenes.
+Avoid arguments at emergency scenes.

-3. Refrain from horseplay during fire company operations.
+Refrain from horseplay during VFC operations.

-4. Not appear at fire company operations under the influence of intoxicating substances.

-5. Perform their duties without undue discussion.
+Perform their duties without undue discussion.

-6. Do their best to complete all fire company operations in a professional manner.
+Do their best to complete all VFC operations in a professional manner.

-7 Comply with reasonable directions and orders from appropriate supervisors of the RCOFD/CDF and VFC officers.
+Comply with reasonable directions and orders from appropriate supervisors of the department and VFC officers.

-8. Not misuse VFC equipment, supplies or funds.
+Not misuse department or VFC equipment, supplies or funds.

-9. Comply with Department safety rules and regulations.10.
+Comply with department safety rules and regulations.

 Comply with the adopted VFC by-laws.

-11. Comply with approved written VFC policies

-12. Comply with the Volunteer Operating Policy manual.
+Comply with the Volunteer Standard Operating Procedures Manual.

-13. Comply with the Riverside County Fire Department Policy Manual.
+Comply with the departments Operations Manual.

-14. Volunteer firefighters shall not initiate written or verbal contact with public or elected officials in regards to internal Department issues without Department approval.
-(See 3.30).
+VFF’s shall not initiate written or verbal contact with public or elected officials in regard to internal department issues without department approval.

-In addition, a member is subject to Adverse Action for any of the following violations:
+In addition, a member is subject to Disciplinary Action for any of the following violations:

-a.
 Fraud in securing appointment

-b.
 Incompetency during duty

-c.
 Inefficiency during duty

-d.
 Inexcusable neglect of duty

-e.
 Insubordination during duty

-f.
 Dishonesty during duty

-g.
 Drunkenness on duty

-h.
 Intemperance

-Use of illegal narcotics or habit-forming drugs, or inappropriate use of prescription drugs while in the course of duty.
+Use of or under the influence of marijuana, illegal narcotics or habit-forming drugs, or inappropriate use of prescription drugs while in the course of duty.

-j.
 Inexcusable absence without leave

+Convictions of a felony or misdemeanor while a VFF will be evaluated the same way convictions are evaluated during the VFF application process as outline in section 2.3, Application Process and Time Frames.

-k.
-Conviction of a felony or conviction of a misdemeanor involving moral turpitude.
-A plea or verdict of guilty, or a conviction following a plea of nolo contendere, to a charge of a felony or any offense involving moral turpitude is deemed to be a conviction within the meaning of this section.
+A plea or verdict of guilty, or a conviction following a plea of nolo contendere, to a charge of a felony or misdemeanor (depending on the offense) any offense involving moral turpitude is deemed to be a conviction within the meaning of this section.

-l.
 Immorality

-m.
-Discourteous treatment of the public, other members or Paid Staff of the RCOFD
+Discourteous treatment of any member of the department (career or volunteer) or member of the public

-n.
 Improper political activity during duty

-o.
 Willful disobedience during duty

-p.
+Willful disobedience of state law or county ordinance

 Misuse of State or County property

-q.
 Taking advantage of the position to achieve personal or private gain

-r.
-Conduct either during or in the course of duty which is of such a nature that it causes discredit to his/her VFC membership or RCoFD therein
+Conduct either in the course of duty or outside the course of duty which is of such a nature that it causes discredit to his/her VFC membership or the department

-s.
-Unlawful discrimination, including harassment, on the basis of race, religious creed, color, national origin, ancestry, physical handicap, marital status, sex, sexual orientation or age, against the public or other members or Paid and/or Volunteer Staffs while acting in the capacity of a volunteer firefighter
+Unlawful discrimination, including harassment, on the basis of race, color, religion, sex, ancestry/ethnicity, national origin, age, disability, gender, sexual orientation or preference, political affiliation, marital status, native language, medical condition, pregnancy or other characteristics which may from time to time be specified in applicable laws and regulations against any member of the department (career or volunteer) or member of the public while acting in the capacity of a volunteer firefighter

-t.
-Unlawful retaliation against any state officer or other member or Paid and/or Volunteer Staff of the Department or member of the public who in good faith reports discloses, divulges, or otherwise brings to the attention of the Attorney General or any other appropriate authority, any facts or information relative to actual or suspected violation of any law of this state or the United States occurring on the job or directly related thereto.
+Retaliation against any member of the department (career or volunteer) or member of the public who in good faith reports, discloses, divulges, or otherwise brings to the attention of the Attorney General or any other appropriate authority, any facts or information relative to actual or suspected violation of any law of this state or the United States occurring on the job or directly related thereto

-3.17 SEXUAL HARASSMENT / DISCRIMINATION

-POLICY STATEMENTS
+4.3 Sexual Harassment/Discrimination

-All Employees and Volunteers of the RCoFD shall adhere to a standard of conduct that respects all people they come in contact with during the course of their employment or other activities related to work.
+All Employees and VFF’s shall adhere to a standard of conduct that respects all people they come in contact with during the course of their employment or other activities related to work.
 Unprofessional, disrespectful behavior will not be tolerated.

-All RCoFD employees, Volunteers and representatives shall adhere to the following established policies.
-Failure to adhere to these policies is unacceptable and will result in serious consequences to the individuals involved and for the Department.
+All employees, VFF’s and representatives shall adhere to the following established policies.
+Failure to adhere to these policies is unacceptable and will result in serious consequences to the individuals involved and for the department.

-NON-DISCRIMINATION
+Non-Discrimination